Ecohydrology

 We have

-have asked how species,
+asked how species, plant

-plant age, disturbance,
+age, disturbance, and

-and spatial gradients
+spatial gradients

 associated with edaphic,